The Adventures of Lee-Anne

 * Dining room table

-24 hour emotional support including at 4:00am when there is a nightmare, or mental or emotional episode
+24 hour emotional support including at 4:00am when there is a nightmare, fall, or emotional episode

-Consider the things a parent would do for a 7 year old child.
-That's what Jai & Corelli do for Lee-Anne.
+Consider the things a parent would do for a 5 year old child.
+That's what Team Lee-Anne does for Lee-Anne.

 It's impossible to estimate how long this phase will last.
-With the stability and financial support we've been able to provide in the past 6 months Lee-Anne has been doing well.
+With the stability and financial support we've been able to provide Lee-Anne has been doing well.
 Stress causes the disease to progress more rapidly, especially if she gets overwhelmed.
 Having her friends rally and provide consistent backup and support has enabled her to relax, adjust to the changes with grace and focus on her heart's desires.

+What We Need...
 We are raising funds to empower her friends to extend this phase as long as possible.
-I don't desire concern over bill payments or living costs to become a factor in Jai and Corelli's ability to support Lee-Anne.
+I don't desire concern over bill payments or living costs to become a factor in our ability to support Lee-Anne.
 Focusing on the positive we're doing everything we can to extend friend-supported care.

 Funds raised are utilized for: